 The Tropicana features a smaller poker room with 18 tables and a somewhat modest tournament schedule.
 The venue used to be much more poker-focused, but their policy has clearly shifted, so if it is purely poker action you are looking for, you might be better served at one of the other locations.

-The selection of table games at Tropicana includes blackjack, baccarat, craps, Casino War, roulette, Caribbean Stud, Let It Ride, and Criss Cross Poker.
+The table games at Tropicana include blackjack, baccarat, craps, Casino War, roulette, Caribbean Stud, Let It Ride, and Criss Cross Poker.

-The sportsbook at Tropicana is also powered by William Hill and features 180 seats as well as panoramic LED screens to provide you with the ultimate experience of watching your favorite sports.
-Located on the casino floor, the sportsbook is open every day from early morning hours (9 or 10am) until after midnight.
+William Hill also powers the sportsbook at Tropicana.
+It features 180 seats and panoramic LED screens to provide you with the ultimate experience of watching your favorite sports.
+Located on the casino floor, the sportsbook is open every day from early morning hours (9 or 10 am) until after midnight.

 Whether you are into poker, table games, or slots, Golden Nugget Atlantic City has you covered.
 Another iconic venue, this casino is guaranteed not to disappoint.

 There are 1500 slot machines on offer here, so you will not lack options.
-The high limit slots room offers well over 100 machines featuring many in-demand titles, fast payouts, private restrooms, and much more.
+The high-limit slot room offers well over 100 machines featuring many in-demand titles, fast payouts, private restrooms, and much more.

 You will also find plenty of action at the live dealer tables, with games like baccarat, roulette, Ultimate Texas Hold’em, Three Card Poker, blackjack, craps, Let It Ride, Pai Gow, etc. If stakes on the main casino floor do not meet your standards, check out the nearby high-limit room.

 The sportsbook is located off the Main Atrium and features several dozen TVs and five video walls.
-Alongside regular bets, you can also find boosted parlays and in-play betting options.
+You can also find boosted parlays and in-play betting options alongside regular bets.

 Although Bally’s Atlantic City poker room was shut down, it is still a destination worth checking out if you find yourself in the city.
 The venue offers plenty of exciting gaming action around the clock.

 The casino features a great selection of popular slots and video poker machines with denominations ranging from $0.01 to $100.
-Whether you are looking to have a bit of fun or play for some serious money, you will feel at home here.
+Whether you want to have some fun or play for some serious money, you will feel at home here.

-The FanDuel Sportsbook located inside the casino gives you opportunities to bet on your favorite sports, like basketball, football, tennis, MMA, soccer, golf, and more.
-There are five betting windows available as well as 20 self-serving kiosks, so you can rest assured you will never miss out on a bet.
+The FanDuel Sportsbook inside the casino lets you bet on your favorite sports, like basketball, football, tennis, MMA, soccer, golf, and more.
+Five betting windows are available, and 20 self-serving kiosks, so you can rest assured you will never miss out on a bet.

 As a new player in New Jersey, you are truly spoiled for choice.
 There are quite a few nice NJ online poker deposit bonuses up for grabs, so it boils down to your expectations and preferences.
 Our top recommendations are:

-Because online poker is a completely legal and regulated activity in the state of New Jersey, there are many cheap, reliable and quick ways to move money both on and off online poker sites.
+Because online poker is a completely legal and regulated activity in New Jersey, there are many cheap, reliable, and quick ways to move money on and off online poker sites.
 You can transfer directly from your bank, use e-wallets and credit cards, and even deposit and receive cash directly at casino cages in Atlantic City.